apache/incubator-datalab/USER_GUIDE.md

 After clicking you see the window with 4 fields:
 -   Field for selecting an active resource to install libraries
--   Field for selecting group of packages (apt/yum, Python 3, R, Java, Others)
+-   Field for selecting group of packages (apt/yum, Python 2, Python 3, R, Java, Others)
 -   Field for search available packages with autocomplete feature (if it's gained) except Java dependencies.
 For Java library you should enter using the next format: "groupID:artifactID:versionID"
 -   Field for library version.
 It's an optional field.